 - Chive flowers make a lovely addition to this salad.
 They are edible!

-More Summer Salad Recipes to Love
+More Seasonal Salad Recipes to Love

 - Garbanzo Summer Salad with Creamy Dill Dressing